Ventura Landscape Photography Workshop

 In the Ventura landscape photography workshop, you’ll learn what f-Stops are all about and how to construct landscapes from the ground up.
 You’ll learn the best creative exposures and see the results right away!

-We will also touch on creative composition basics.
-You’ll learn how filters work (supplied examples if you don’t own any) and what types to apply them to landscapes for smoothing water effects to balancing exposures through the lens.
-All this will be covered, in addition to how to work with your tripod more effectively and why you need one.
+You will also learn creative composition basics.
+You’ll learn how filters work (we will supply examples if you don’t own any) and what types of situations to use them to landscapes for smoothing water effects to balancing exposures through the lens.
+We will also cover how to work with your tripod more effectively and why you need one.